IKATS/op-export_ts/README.md

 ### CSV format

-The CSV format is composed of 2 columns delimited by the character `;`:
+The CSV format is composed of 2 columns delimited by the character `;` Columns :

 * Date (ISO-8601) (eg. 2018-01-01 12:34:56.789)
 * Value (float)